Why You Should Use a Paper Planner

 In other words, planning on paper connects in your brain such that you will make better decisions and remember more.
 You can plan in other ways, but if you are not writing it down on paper and using a habitual, regular practice, you will not reap as many benefits.

 So how do you establish a regular, paper-based planning practice?
-Read on!
+Read more here!

 Monthly spread ideas for moms and student planners.